 Treatment for Colitis

-Thankfully, colitis isn’t all that serious if treated.
+Thankfully, Colitis isn’t all that serious if treated.
 Most dogs will recover within a matter of days.
 Some treatment options might be:

 - Fasting from food for 1-2 days